 There are roofing contractors that do millions of dollars in business annually and employ dozens of skilled workers – from office administrators to installers.
 According to the Bureau of Labor Statistics, there are well over 150,000 men and women employed in roofing work across the nation.
 This doesn’t count the thousands of people who work in the roof material & supply manufacturing and distribution industries.
 Such companies include household names like GAF, Owens Corning, 3M, Dupont, and Tesla to name a few.

-So, let’s look at the types of talent engaged in typical roof contracting businesses.
 Of course, depending on the size of the company, a single employee or business owner may take on multiple job roles.
 Otherwise, just like at a big corporation, there is a place in the roof contracting business for almost every level of expertise – whether it’s in the office or in the field.